Twin City Liner: Original vessel

-On May 14, 2007, the Twin City Liner failed in Vienna, in the district of Erdberg, on the right bank of the Danube Canal and had to be rescued by firemen from Vienna.
+On 14 May 2007 the Twin City Liner failed in Vienna, in the district of Erdberg, on the right bank of the Danube Canal and had to be rescued by firemen from Vienna.
 After repair and administrative authorization, it was returned to service.
-A similar accident occurred July 28, 2009, when the captain tried to avoid a floating tree trunk near the gateway Erdberg.
+A similar accident occurred on 28 July 2009, when the captain tried to avoid a floating tree trunk near the gateway Erdberg.

+Second vessel

-During a press conference on August 20, 2007, the Deputy Mayor for Economic Affairs and Finance Vienna Renate Brauner discussed the acquisition of the second Twin City Liner.
-This second "Twinni," as nicknamed by the media, was also built by Båtservice Mandal and made the same journey.
+During a press conference on 20 August 2007 the Deputy Mayor for Economic Affairs and Finance Vienna Renate Brauner discussed the acquisition of the second Twin City Liner.
+This second "Twinni", as nicknamed by the media, was also built by Båtservice Mandal and made the same journey.

-On May 13, 2008, the Twin City Liner docked in the central port of Vienna below Reichsbrücke.
-The maiden voyage of the new catamaran, with the registration number A-40631, was conducted immediately after its christening by President Heinz Fischer and his wife Margit Fischer, and the priest of the Cathedral of Vienna Anton Faber, as part of a state visit to Bratislava.
+On 13 May 2008 the Twin City Liner 2 docked in the central port of Vienna below Reichsbrücke.
+The maiden voyage of the new catamaran, with the registration number A-40631, was conducted immediately after its christening by Austrian president Heinz Fischer and his wife Margit Fischer, and the priest of the Cathedral of Vienna Anton Faber, as part of a state visit to Bratislava.
 During a stopover in Devín, Slovak President Ivan Gasparovic and his wife boarded the ship and then continued the journey.

 Besides minor changes to the technical equipment and form, the new Twin City Liner can accommodate up to 126 passengers: 106 seats forward in the passenger cabin, eight seats in the "VIP" cabin on the upper deck and twelve outdoor seats for travel during the summer.
 The commercial operation of the second Twin City Liner began 31 August 2008.

 There have been studies conducted for the purchase of a third vessel to develop a fast connection based on the Twin City Liner to Budapest or Belgrade.
-From Bratislava, travelers might go to Piestany or contemporary art museum Danubiana Meulensteen Art Museum to Čunovo.
+Trial services to Budapest have been operated for special events.

+Replacement vessel

-In January 2019, it was announced that a new, larger Twin City Liner would begin operating on March 29, 2019.
-This Twin City Liner was built in England by Wightshipyard.
+In January 2019, it was announced that a new, larger Twin City Liner would begin operating on 29 March 2019.
+This Twin City Liner was built in England by Wight Shipyard.
 It took 62,000 working hours, 25 tons of aluminium, and 60 square meters of window glass to complete the 7 million euro vessel.
 It is powered by four Di16 V8 Scania 4400BHP Ehardt engines, and four Kamewa Rolls-Royce jets.